 Does the dissertation and summary have to be written in English?

-Are dissertations which focus on English Literature eligible for the scheme?
+Are dissertations which focus on English Literature or the English language eligible for the scheme?

 Queries should be sent to ELTMasters@britishcouncil.org